sa-tre/satre-specification/docs/source/pillars/computing_technology.md

     This may include version control software, and tools for developing and running data analysis pipelines.
   - Recommended
 * - Your TRE should, where possible, automatically apply security related updates for user software.
-  - Reducing the risk of expoitable vulnerabilities in installed software will increase the security of your TRE.
+  - Reducing the risk of exploitable vulnerabilities in installed software will increase the security of your TRE.
   - Recommended
 * - Your TRE could provide shared services that are accessible to users in the same project.
   - This may include shared file storage, databases, collaborative writing, and other web applications.